bei21/bei21.github.io/_pages/about.md

 I am a **Senior Researcher** at Microsoft Research Asia.
 My research focuses on **Multimodal AI**, **Document Understanding**, and **AI Agents**.
+I also serve as a Guest Associate Professor at Nagoya University in Japan.
+Before joining Microsoft, I earned her Ph.D. and Master’s degrees from Kyoto University, Japan, under the guidance of Professors Katsumi Tanaka, Masatoshi Yoshikawa, and Makoto P. Kato.
+I hold a Bachelor’s degree from Nanjing University, China.

 My current interest is in enabling agents that actively read, navigate, and reason over complex documents, combining perception, planning, and tool use.